How Much Does it Cost to Get Brake Fluid Change?

 WHY IS BRAKE FLUID IMPORTANT

 We all know how important brakes are.
-After all, they're the things that keep us from crashing into other cars, pedestrians, and fire hydrants.
-But what many people don't know is that brake fluid is just as important as the brakes themselves.
+After all, they’re the things that keep us from crashing into other cars, pedestrians, and fire hydrants.
+But many people don’t know that brake fluid is just as important as the brakes themselves.

 How often should I get my brake fluid changed?